czesuaww/czesuaww/README.md

 -👋 I’m Grzegorz.
 I am new in the frontend development.

--🌱 I’m currently learning HTML CSS JS.
+-🌱 I’m currently learning HTML CSS/SCSS JS.

 -💞️ I’m looking to for a job where I can show my motivation, commitment and demonstrate my creativity.